-- D8.19.1 The score for the Endurance Event is the sum of the Endurance Time Score and the Endurance Finish Score. - D8.19.2 The Endurance Time Score is based on the team's time for the event, including penalties, compared to the fastest team. - D8.19.3 A car will also receive an Endurance Finish Score of fifty (50) points if the team's time for the event, including penalties, is less than or equal to the maximum allotted time.

-D8.20 Endurance Scoring Formula

-- D8.20.1 The times for the endurance event will be based upon the sum of the times of each driver in the heat plus penalties. - D8.20.2 The following equation is used to determine the time scores for the event:
+- D8.19.1 The score for the Endurance Event is the sum of the Endurance Time Score and the Endurance Finish Score. - D8.19.2 The Endurance Time Score is based on the team's time for the event, including penalties, compared to the fastest team. - D8.19.3 A car will also receive an Endurance Finish Score of fifty (50) points if the team's time for the event, including penalties, is less than or equal to the maximum allotted time. - D8.19.4 Endurance time will only be calculated if team complete the full endurance race D8.20 Endurance Scoring Formula - D8.20.1 The times for the endurance event will be based upon the sum of the times of each driver in the heat plus penalties. - D8.20.2 The following equation is used to determine the time scores for the event: